-Bill Simmons of ESPN writes I love so many things about the Masters, but ultimately, what makes that tournament special is that we know the course so freaking well.
+I love so many things about the Masters, but ultimately, what makes that tournament special is that we know the course so freaking well.
 There are laws with the Masters.
 You can't peak too early on Sunday.
 You can't miss momentum-swinging putts at Amen Corner.
 You can't lay up on 13; for whatever reason, it pisses off the Golf Gods.
 Your second shot on 18 has to land dead-even with the hole; it can't be too short or too long.
 It's the only course that feels like a living, breathing organism.
-The TV camera flies over each hole before a featured player tees off and captures the beauty of this organism.
-No wonder we care.

 I love the Masters because it signifies that summer is right around the corner.
-The beauty of the course—the azalea in full bloom, the pure green that even the Irish could envy, it demonstrates that spring is making way for a season of warmer days and longer nights.
-This year, I added Augusta to the cities on my iPhone weather app (is that weird or what?)
-My jealousy towards those fans that walk the grounds turned to envy when I saw each day was in the mid 80s.
+The beauty of the course—azaleas in full bloom, the pure green that even the Irish could envy— shows that spring is making way for a season of warmer days and longer nights.
+This year, I added Augusta to the cities on my iPhone weather app.
+My jealousy towards those fans that walk the grounds turned to envy when I saw each day was in the mid-80s.
 Even the nights were warm.
 Sigh.

 Tradition refers to the whole process by which the Church “hands on” (literal meaning of the word tradition) its faith to each new generation--both the process of “handing on” the faith and that which has been handed on.
 Tradition (upper-case) includes Scripture, the essential doctrines of the Church, the Eucharist and other sacraments, and so forth.
 Tradition (lower case “t”) includes changeable customs, institutions, teachings and practices.In a small way, I think the Masters offers both upper and lower case “t” for the sport of golf.